You may be thinking it's impossible to open a restaurant with low risk and low capital. Here's why that's a myth.

 The easiest way to evaluate your online menu is to view it as a potential customer.
 If you saw this, would it be easy to understand what the prices are and what each menu item looks like?
 The easier your menu is to navigate for the customer, the easier it will be for them to purchase what they want (and drive more sales).

 Customer satisfaction also plays a key role in your online visibility.
-The better your menu looks, the happier your customers will be, meaning better online reviews and a boost in your online ranking.
+The better the food quality and how your menu looks, the happier your customers will be, meaning better online reviews and a boost in your online ranking.

 Once your menu is ready, you’ll need to lock in a ghost kitchen location.